fulldecent/FDBarGauge/README.md

 @IBInspectable public var minLimit: Double

 /// A quantity for `value` which will render in a special color
-@IBInspectable public var warnThreshold: Double { get set }
+@IBInspectable public var warnThreshold: Double

 /// A quantity for `value` which will render in a special color
-@IBInspectable public var dangerThreshold: Double { get set }
+@IBInspectable public var dangerThreshold: Double

 /// The number of discrete segments to render
-@IBInspectable public var numBars: Int { get set }
+@IBInspectable public var numBars: Int

 /// Outside border color
 @IBInspectable public var outerBorderColor: UIColor